 Let's look at some of the most frequently used annotations in the context of web apps.
 Most of our readers are either backend engineers or are doing full stack developer jobs.
 So it makes sense to popularize the Spring Framework annotations that make web development easier.

-First one of the most basic, super helpful annotations, our all time favorite @SpringBootApplication.
-There's nothing magical about it.
+One of the most basic and helpful annotations, is @SpringBootApplication.
 It's syntactic sugar for combining other annotations that we'll look at in just a moment. @SpringBootApplication is @Configuration, @EnableAutoConfiguration and @ComponentScan annotations combined, configured with their default attributes.

 @Configuration and @ComponentScan